-Jennifer Torres is the award-winning author of Stef Soto, Taco Queen, The Fresh New Face of Griselda, and other books for young readers.
+Jennifer Torres is the award-winning author of Stef Soto, Taco Queen, Vega’s Piece of the Sky, the Catalina Incognito series, and other books for young readers.
 She writes stories about home, friendship, and unexpected courage inspired by her Mexican-American heritage.
 Jennifer started her career as a newspaper reporter, and even though she writes fiction now, she hopes her stories still have some truth in them.
 She lives with her family in Southern California

 I was 17 years old the first time a story of mine was published in a newspaper.